Ayush2029/Maze-Solver-Bot/README.md

 git push
 ```

-Vercel detects the push and updates the live site within ~30 seconds.
+Cloudflare detects the push and updates the live site within ~30 seconds.

 ### Via GitHub website (no terminal)